17 05 2012 THURSDAY LESSON 611 FREE ONLINE eNΔlΔndΔ

 (b)

 The ICDS is also not implemented uniformly.
+The dropout rate of children is very

 high.
 This is due to the children being

-employed to add income to their parents’ income.
+employed to add income to their parentsβ income.
 Unless the parents are compensated, they will

 not send children to schools and we can never achieve 100 per cent literacy.